From sound science come wise decisionsTM

-Ocean Science Consulting NZ (Asia-Pacific) Ltd (OSC-NZ) is the Asia-Pacific regional branch of Ocean Science Consulting Ltd (OSC), a technology-focused marine science company based in Dunbar, Scotland that has been providing environmental services worldwide to a range of clients and marine industries since its establishment in 2004.
+Ocean Science Consulting NZ (Asia-Pacific) Limited (OSC-NZ) is the Asia-Pacific regional branch of Ocean Science Consulting Limited (OSC), a technology-focussed marine science company based in Dunbar, Scotland that has been providing environmental services worldwide to a range of clients and marine industries since its establishment in 2004.

 Incorporated originally in 2004, OSC is a privately-owned international marine science company that specialises in the collection, analysis, and assessment of underwater noise and its impact on marine mammals and other wildlife.
 We provide marine consultancy services during different stages of Environmental Impact Assessments (EIAs) for the offshore energy (oil & gas, renewables, etc.), construction, fisheries, and defence sectors.